hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 # Shutdown implementation

-So i think it can work if not the member that wants to shut down notifies all other members, but the master.
+So i think it can work that not the member that wants to shut down notifies all other members, but the master.

 For example: M0 is master, M1 is about to leave, M2 is about to join.
 M1